Endothelium: Blood vessel formation

+Vasoconstriction and Vasodilation

+The endothelium releases vasodilatory factors, such as nitric oxide (NO), prostacyclin (PGI2), and endothelium derived hyperpolarizing factor (EDHF), and vasoconstrictive factors, such as thromboxane (TXA2) and endothelin-1 (ET-1).

+Shear stress on the endothelium results in the activation of calcium/potassium ion channels on the endothelial cell surface, which through a cascade of reactions, causes the phosphorylation of endothelial nitric oxide synthase (eNOS), an enzyme that produces NO. The NO then diffuses into the smooth muscle, and results in the relaxation of the smooth muscle, and in turn, vasodilation.
+The diffusion of NO into the smooth muscle also triggers the release of Ca2+, which is required for the activation of eNOS, causing a positive feedback loop that further increases vasodilation.
+NO also prevents platelet and white blood cell activation and adhesion to the vessel wall.

 Host immune response

 Endothelial cells express a variety of immune genes in an organ-specific manner.
 These genes include critical immune mediators and proteins that facilitate cellular communication with hematopoietic immune cells.
 Endothelial cells encode important features of the structural cell immune response in the epigenome and can therefore respond swiftly to immunological challenges.
 The contribution to host immunity by non-hematopoietic cells, such as endothelium, is called "structural immunity".